Collaborative research experiences with invested instructors sharing a deep commitment to teaching and scholarship

 Close Collaboration with Faculty

-Our MA/PhD students work under the guidance of faculty who conduct nationally and internationally recognized research that promotes economic understanding, policy improvements, and economic development.
+Our MA Doctoral-Track students work under the guidance of faculty who conduct nationally and internationally recognized research that promotes economic understanding, policy improvements, and economic development.
 Whether it is classroom interactions or one-on-one discussions, you’ll find our faculty always have time to support you as you make your way through the PhD program.